Directed by David Andrews

 Riverside Arts Center, 76 N. Huron, Ypsilanti, MI 48197

-Auditions will consist of readings from the script.
+Auditions will consist of readings from the script and monologues from the original source material (choose one of the six available here).
 Please complete the online form prior to attending auditions if possible.
-Paper forms will also be available in person.
-Be prepared to fill out a conflict calendar for December thru February.
+Paper forms will also be available at auditions.
+Please be prepared to fill out a conflict calendar.

 Performance Dates